prantik007/MicrophoneMute-Unmute/README.md

 # MicrophoneMute-Unmute
-A simple program to mute and unmue the microphone with hotkeys.
+A simple program to mute and unmute the microphone with hotkeys.